Evgeny-Kravchenko/interview-questions/README.md

         - Speed – Cached resources load quicker.
         - Reduce the server load – The web browser will only download updated resources from the server.

+### CSS

+1. <a id="css-is">What is CSS?</a>

+    CSS outlines the style of an HTML webpage.
+It is a language by which we can set the behavior of an HTML webpage.
+It describes how the HTML content will be shown on screen.

+2. <a id="css-modules">Name all the modules which are used in the current version of CSS.</a>

+    There are several modules in CSS as stated below:

+        - Selectors
+        - Box model
+        - Background and borders
+        - Text effects
+        - 2D/3D transformations
+        - Animations
+        - Multiple Column layout
+        - User interface

+3. <a id="css-distinguish"> Distinguish between CSS2 and CSS3.</a>

+    The differences between CSS2 and CSS3 are as follows:

+        - CSS3 is divided into two various sections which are called a module.
+Whereas in CSS2 everything accedes into a single document with all the information in it.
+        - CSS3 modules are supported almost on every browser and on the other hand modules of CSS and CSS2 are not supported in every browser.
+        - In CSS3, we will find that many graphics related characteristics have been introduced like Border-radius or box-shadow, flexbox.
+        - In CSS3, a user can precise multiple background images on a webpage by using properties like background-image, background-position, and background-repeat styles.

+4. <a id="css-defferent-types">Cite different types of CSS.</a>

+    There are three types of CSS as mentioned below:

+        - External: These are written in separate files.
+        - Internal: These are cited at the top of the web page code document.
+        - Inline: These are written right next to the text.

+5. <a id="css-useful-external">Why is the external style sheet useful?</a>

+    External style sheet is very useful as we write all the styling codes in a single file and it can be used anywhere by just referring to the link of that external style sheet file.

+6. <a id="image-scripts">Define CSS image scripts.</a>

+    CSS image scripts are a group of images that are placed into one image.
+It reduces the load time and request number to the server while projecting multiple images into a single web page.